by Paul Benson

 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, 52 In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 53 For this corruptible must put on incorruption, and this mortal must put on immortality.
 1Corinthians 15:51-53

 [SIDE NOTE: Rapture teachers would have you believe both our resurrection and catching away are one event that transpires instantaneously.
-There is absolutely NO biblical support for this ‘POOF! – we are gone!’ belief.
+There is absolutely NO biblical support for this ‘POOF! – we are gone!’ idea.
 Resurrection and ascension are two separate events.
 Was it only one event for Jesus?
 No, it was not.
-His resurrection and ascension were forty days apart!
+His resurrection and his ascension were forty days apart!
 Our resurrection and catching away are two separate events.
 Exactly how much time will separate them?
 I do not claim to have that information.

 Some believe the two will transpire in rapid succession while there are some who teach a period of as much as forty days between the two.
 We have no Scripture to give us that specific information, so all we can do is speculate.
 But what the Scriptures do clearly state is: …the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds (1Thess.
 4:16-17).
 If one event happens, and THEN another event happens, they are NOT the same event!]